Custom Processing Services Blog

 Agglomeration, or the tendency of very finely milled particles to clump together, can pose a challenge to mechanical separation.
 Moisture’s effects can also impact the screening process.
 Vibration or gyration forces can be applied to help break up agglomerations and help dry materials flow more freely through the screen.

-Sometimes screen openings can become clogged by larger particles or agglomerations of smaller particles.
-This is called blinding, and it can be addressed by adding a deck below the screen, on which objects (such as balls) bounce or vibrate and strike the screen from below.
+Screen openings can sometimes become clogged by larger particles or agglomerations of smaller ones, a phenomenon known as blinding.
+This can be mitigated by adding a deck beneath the screen, where objects (such as balls) bounce or vibrate to strike the screen from below.

 Airflow, brushes, and ultrasonic vibration are all used to address screen blinding in mechanical screening.

-When it’s all said and done, your milling process might call for particle separation or classification in order to achieve the specific, precise range of particle sizes for your application.
-That’s why it’s so important to know your tolling partner has experts on hand to ensure your specifications can be met.
+When it comes down to it, your milling process may require particle separation or classification to achieve the exact particle size range needed for your application.
+That's why it's crucial to work with a tolling partner who has experts on hand to ensure your specifications are met.

 A specialized team at your toll processor can determine the best method to separate and classify your material, whether air classification or screening, single or multiple deck, and whether screening is applied as a stand-alone process or part of a sizing system.